MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/pixyz-studio.md

 # Use Pixyz Studio to prepare 3D models for use in Dynamics 365 mixed-reality apps

-This tutorial outlines a general process for using Pixyz Studio to convert Computer-Aided Design (CAD) parametric assets into polygon-based [.GLB](https://www.khronos.org/gltf/) files that perform well in Dynamics 365 mixed-reality apps.
+This tutorial outlines a general process for using Pixyz Studio (2020.1 Update 2 r16) to convert Computer-Aided Design (CAD) parametric assets into polygon-based [.GLB](https://www.khronos.org/gltf/) files that perform well in Dynamics 365 mixed-reality apps.
 (See [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets) for information about performance targets.)
 Keep in mind that every asset and use case is different, so you may need to adjust the process accordingly.

 > [!IMPORTANT]
-> This document is created strictly for informative purposes to demonstrate how Pixyz Studio works with Dynamics 365 mixed-reality apps.
+> This document is created strictly for informative purposes to demonstrate how Pixyz Studio (2020.1 Update 2 r16) works with Dynamics 365 mixed-reality apps.
+This document was last updated November 2020.
 Your use of third-party applications is subject to terms between you and the third party.
-Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Pixyz or any of
+Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Pixyz or any of Pixyz’s products.
-Pixyz’s products.
 There are [other content-creation apps](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/convert-models#tools-for-exporting-cad-models) you can use to prepare your 3D models.

 ## What is Pixyz Studio?